-The homelives of some of these coworkers weren’t exactly a walk down easy street, either.
-I’d hear about financial troubles, divorce, custody battles and grieving.
+The home lives of some of these coworkers weren’t exactly a walk down easy-street, either.
+I’d hear about financial troubles, divorce, custody battles, and grief.
 But these same ladies also rejoiced in family, beautiful weddings, healthy babies, and happy birthdays.
 They faced each battle with dignity while I listened in awe.

 None of these women started out fearless.
 They were once just little girls, like me.
 I got a lot of hope from that.
 Heaven knows all the loss and pain we suffer in life isn’t easy, but it makes us more resilient and compassionate people if we don’t give up.